bobbigmac/meteor-flyr/README.md

 # meteor-flyr
-Playing with using the accelerometer in a Meteor cordova application
+Playing with using the accelerometer in a Meteor cordova application.

+Outputting results of accelerometer by positioning a famo.us surface.